 3. Ambrose’s Arguments Reconsidered

-A good place to begin the exploration of Ambrose’s rhetorical deceits is his claim that the recent violent precedent was actually triggered by Jews in the days of Julian, when they burned down a set of basilicas in different locations in the eastern part of the Roman empire.
+A good place to begin the exploration of Ambrose’s rhetorical deceits is his claim that the recent violent precedent was actually triggered by Jews in the days of Julian, when they burned down a set of basilicas in different locations in the eastern part of the Roman Empire.
 Ambrose writes: “The Church will not be avenged; will the Synagogue be? (ecclesia non vindicata est, vindicabitur synagoga)” (Amb., Ep., 74 [40].
 15, ed.
 Liebeschuetz, 103).
-While Ambrose claims that justice must be carried out here according to the ius gentium ("code of the nations"), the reference to allegedly violent incidents in the days of emperor Julian involving Jews is fraudulent and presented in a distorted manner.
+While Ambrose claims that justice must be carried out here according to the ius gentium (“code of the nations”), the reference to allegedly violent incidents in the days of emperor Julian involving Jews is fraudulent and presented in a distorted manner.

 What about the time of the Callinicum incident?
 Most scholars dealing with the exchanges between Ambrose and Theodosius I only define the probable chronological boundaries in which the exchange might have taken place.
 This is based on an assessment of the time of arrival of the news from the East.
 Scholars date the event(s) vaguely to 388 CE.
 Others have suggested dates that vary between the immediate aftermath of Maximus’s defeat and the subsequent months, that is, between the end of August and the end of November 388 CE the month in which Chromatius, bishop of Aquileia, was most probably consecrated in the presence of Ambrose, following the death of Valerian on 26 November.
 A more precise dating places the composition of Ambrose’s letter in the latter part of the month of November or December 388 CE.

 Based on the assumption that Ambrose wrote his letter when he already knew that the emperor had revoked his order to the comes Orientis to punish Callinicum’s bishop, requiring him to rebuild the synagogue from his own pocket, and that he punish the monks involved in the clash with the Valentinians, the actual event(s) must have taken place some weeks earlier.
 According to recent new assessments, informed by Roman political and military movements and communication networks, the transfer of information by courier service from Callinicum to Aquileia or Milan (where the emperor resided during the late summer and early autumn), would have taken five or more weeks and perhaps even more.
-If we allow for an additional five or more weeks following Theodosius’ second order to the comes Orientis before Ambrose’s initial version of his letter, then the event(s) in Callinicum were already “distant” incidents.
+If we allow for an additional five or more weeks following Theodosius’s second order to the comes Orientis before Ambrose’s initial version of his letter, then the event(s) in Callinicum were already “distant” incidents.
 Contrary to what Ambrose might have wished to convey by the heated and tense tone of his attack on the emperor, and given the time lapse between the event and its mention in writing, the whole matter was destined to be recast into a polemical and rhetorical form.

 Furthermore, the geographical remoteness of Callinicum played into the hands of Ambrose, who capitalized on it: “If you are moved to anger by the burning of even the most worthless buildings—for what else could there be in such an obscure fortified settlement (in tam ignobili castro)—do you not remember, emperor, how many mansions of prefects have been burned in Rome, without anyone exacting punishment?”
 (Amb., Ep.
 74 [40].
 13, ed.
-Liebeschuetz, 101–2).
+Liebeschuetz, 101–102).
 This focus on the contrast between center and periphery definitely sounded impressive.
 As a small garrison town (castra) on the edge of the Eastern Roman frontier, a distant and peripheral point in the Roman orbis terrarum (hemisphere), Callinicum is placed in sharp contrast to Rome, or Milan, as the epicenter of that universe.